pavel-demin/red-pitaya-notes/sdr-receiver-wspr.md

 Configuring WSPR receiver
 -----

+By default, the uploads to [wsprnet.org](http://wsprnet.org) are disabled and all the decoded data are accumulated in `/dev/shm/ALL_DATA.TXT`.

-To enable uploads to [wsprnet.org](http://wsprnet.org) the `CALL` and `GRID` variables should be specified in [decode-wspr.sh](https://github.com/pavel-demin/red-pitaya-notes/tree/master/projects/sdr_receiver_wspr/decode-wspr.sh#L4).
+To enable uploads, the `CALL` and `GRID` variables should be specified in [decode-wspr.sh](https://github.com/pavel-demin/red-pitaya-notes/tree/master/projects/sdr_receiver_wspr/decode-wspr.sh#L4).
+These variables should be set to the call sign of the receiving station and its 6-character Maidenhead grid locator.

 The frequency correction ppm value can be adjusted by editing the `CORR` variable in [decode-wspr.sh](https://github.com/pavel-demin/red-pitaya-notes/tree/master/projects/sdr_receiver_wspr/decode-wspr.sh#L8).

 The bands can be configured by editing and recompiling [write-c2-files.c](https://github.com/pavel-demin/red-pitaya-notes/tree/master/projects/sdr_receiver_wspr/write-c2-files.c).
 The `freq[8]` array contains all the WSPR frequencies.
 They can be enabled or disabled by uncommenting or by commenting the corresponding lines.
-The command to compile [write-c2-files.c](https://github.com/pavel-demin/red-pitaya-notes/tree/master/projects/sdr_receiver_wspr/write-c2-files.c) is:
+The command to compile [write-c2-files.c](https://github.com/pavel-demin/red-pitaya-notes/tree/master/projects/sdr_receiver_wspr/write-c2-files.c) from the Red Pitaya command line is:
 {% highlight bash %}
 gcc write-c2-files.c -o write-c2-files -lm
 {% endhighlight %}